poopdogluvdih/poopdogluvdih.github.io/index.md

 👋 You can call me **audr**.
 I'm a gamer and game developer!

-🎮 Favorite games: Arknights, osu!, Honkai: Star Rail, Project Sekai, Phigros, Beatblock, Baba Is You, etc...
+🎮 Favorite games: Arknights, osu!, Honkai: Star Rail, CHUNITHM, Project Sekai, Phigros, Beatblock, Baba Is You, etc...

 🛠️ I also code to make stuff but I like making games for fun!
 (Check out my [projects](/tabs/projects) later!)